 Port Arthur is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Texas.
 With a population of 55,340 people and 22 constituent neighborhoods, Port Arthur is the 59th largest community in Texas.

-Port Arthur is a blue-collar town, with 35.41% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Port Arthur is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Port Arthur who work in sales jobs (11.05%), office and administrative support (9.78%), and food service (6.44%).
+Because occupations involving physical labor dominate the local economy, Port Arthur is generally considered to be a blue-collar town.
+38.22% of the Port Arthur workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Port Arthur is a city of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Port Arthur who work in sales jobs (11.28%), office and administrative support (10.75%), and food service (5.44%).

 Port Arthur is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Port Arthur is an extremely ethnically-diverse city.
 The people who call Port Arthur home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Port Arthur residents report their race to be White, followed by Black or African-American.
+The greatest number of Port Arthur residents report their race to be Black or African-American, followed by White.
 Port Arthur also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 31.09% of the city’s residents.
-Important ancestries of people in Port Arthur include German, Irish, English, and French Canadian.
+People of Hispanic or Latino origin account for 32.80% of the city’s residents.
+Important ancestries of people in Port Arthur include Irish, German, English, and French Canadian.

 The most common language spoken in Port Arthur is English.
 Other important languages spoken here include Spanish and Vietnamese.